 Check out some curiosities about Caraíva:

-▪️ The internet signal in the village – so far – is not good enough for anyone who is a digital nomad and depends on a good internet connection to work.
+▪️ Internet signal in the village – so far – is not good enough for anyone who is a digital nomad and depends on a good internet connection to work.

 ▪️ Most entrepreneurs of Caraíva are from outside the region.
 Boteco do Pará is one of the few ventures created by a native who hires only local family members.

-▪️ Many natives sold their land in the village to some businessman, and went to live in Nova Caraíva.
+▪️ Many natives sold their land in the village to some businessmen, and went to live in Nova Caraíva.

 ▪️ The district is very close to the Monte Pascoal National Park, a region that is home to 9 indigenous villages.